EBHO works through organized ongoing committees made up of our members.

 Each May we participate in a region-wide Affordable Housing Month.
 Our series of educational events, community conversations, discussion panels, ground breakings, tours, and grand openings highlight the housing struggles facing our communities as well as what our members create in order to help solve those struggles.
 EBHO and our members sponsor events throughout the East Bay that reach thousands of residents, housing and service providers, advocates, local government staff and elected officials.

-For more information, please contact Kiki Poe at kiki@ebho.org.
+For more information on Affordable Housing Month, please contact Kate Young at kate@ebho.org.